shivannis/xandr-docs-public/xandr-docs/articles/bidders/xandr-macros.md

 | `${USER_AGENT_ENC}` | The encoded user agent string from the request's HTTP header. |
 | `${EXTENDED_IDS}` | The identifiers (industry IDs and publisher provided IDs) represents the user of the impression.
 These would be passed as received in the request, with multiple identifiers supported following the format :<br>…&extended_ids=<source_1>,<id_1>\|<source_2>,<id_2>\|…The separators proposed being , between the source and the value, and \| between the different IDs type and value pairs. |

-**European Ad Inventory and Providing Notice, Transparency and Choice**
+**European Ad inventory and providing notice, transparency and choice**

 > [!WARNING]
 > In order for our clients to meet their transparency, notice and choice/consent requirements under US